cloud-carbon-footprint/cloud-carbon-footprint/server/CONTRIBUTING.md

 ### Package management
 * Packages are managed using npm
-* To install a new package, use `npm install package-name` inside either the client or server directory
+* To install a new package, use `npm install --save package-name` inside either the client or server directory
-* To make sure all pagages are installed locally, run `npm install` inside either the client or server directory
+* To make sure all packages are installed locally, run `npm ci` inside either the client or server directory

 ### Our CI pipeline and environments
 We use TravisCI for our pipeline.

 ### Module Aliasing
 We've set up module aliasing within the src folder, so modules within the subfolders can be accessed with the @ prefix, e.g. @application/Module/.
-We implemeneted this by configuring tsconfig.json, jest.config.js and installing the `tsconfig-paths` package.
+We implemented this by configuring tsconfig.json, jest.config.js and installing the `tsconfig-paths` package.

 ## Lightweight ADR's (Architectural Decision Records)
-We record any significant architecural choices we make with lightweight adr files, located in the .adr folder.
+We record any significant architectural choices we make with lightweight adr files, located in the .adr folder.
 There is a template included as well.
 For more information about Lightweight ADR's, see [ThoughtWork's Technology Radar](https://www.thoughtworks.com/radar/techniques/lightweight-architecture-decision-records)